elenderg/Plain-English-Compiler/README.md

     Put 0 into the origin's x.
     Put 0 into the origin's y.
     Write in strong green "Origin reset" to StdOut.
     If the origin's x is greater than 100, exit.
 ```

 ---

 ## 2. Built-in Types

-From `Compiler Source Code.txt` and `Standard Library.txt`:

 **Primitive types:**
 ```